rossrobino/blog/src/content/http-forms.md

 Since users are able to submit any sort of form data or search parameters to your server, you must treat them as untrusted data.

-- Invalid values - for example, too long, wrong format
+- Invalid values - for example, if they are too long or the wrong format
 - Extra data - attackers can send extra keys that your server doesn't expect
 - Large requests - overload server with a very large file

 Frameworks provide a variety of ways to validate user inputs.
 Primarily libraries like Zod allow users to validate inputs at runtime to ensure data is the correct type.

+## Parsers

+There are a variety of packages that help servers efficiently and securely parse and stream form data.
+Check out my [cross platform, low memory multipart parser here](https://ovrjs.com/06-multipart).